Our Phonics Curriculum

 DSR- Daily Supported Reading

-Alongside daily phonics teaching, Year 1 children St Andrew’s take part in a new reading programme called Daily Supported Reading.
+Alongside daily phonics teaching, Year 1 children St Andrew’s take part in a reading programme called Daily Supported Reading.
+Please refer to the English section for more information.